physicsturtle/physicsturtle_old/physics.md

 title: Physics
 permalink: /physics/
 ---
+Physics, the oldest and most fundamental of the sciences.
+It lies at the base of all other scientific study and engineering, and also has a rich history spanning thousands of years.
+It is also a field of study full of rich mathematics.
+These characteristics of physics make physics interesting to me and are what led me to become a physicist.
+This website aims to bring you on a journey from secondary school physics up to the level necessary to understand current research.
+A massive undertaking, this site is something which I hope to have in some sort of completed form by 2030.

 ## Secondary School Physics
+Secondary school physics covers the basics of classical mechanics, heat, optics, relativity, electromagnetism, acoustics, and fluid mechanics.
+Each of these topics is covered in more detail in the undergraduate years.
+I will not make an attempt to cover a curriculum such as the IB Physics HL at the secondary school level, at least for now.

 Physics I - Coming soon
 <!--- <a class="page-link" href="/hs-physics-I/">Physics I </a> - In progress --->